TheMonk2121/ai-dev-tasks/Task-List-B-1006-DSPy-3.0-Migration.md

 **Do:**
 1. Update `requirements.txt` to pin DSPy 3.0.1
 2. Update `requirements-constraints.txt` if needed
-3. Test installation in virtual environment
+3. Test installation in virtual environmen

 **Done when:**
 - [ ] DSPy 3.0.1 successfully installed